(For a list of positive elements see The Sense of a Short Story)

 8. Throat-clearing openings.
 A build-up to the fact that we are about to hear a story, what it’s not about, what it is about, the fact that it starts here, the fact that it starts with something, the fact that it’s of a particular kind, the fact that you’re going to tell it.
 Cut, cut, cut.
 Then we come to the line where it really starts, but by then it’s too late: for something to get on a short list, it has to be virtually flawless and you’ve just started with a whopping great flaw.

 9. Boring.
 “Middle of page 3 and I am totally bored.”
 “Well enough written but what is the point?”
 “I’m losing the will to live.”
-Again, I keep repeating, the reader does not have a gun to his or her head.
+Again, the reader does not have a gun to his or her head.
 We have lives of our own.
 We don’t need to substitute somebody else’s dreary domestic arrangements in our minds for our own.
 To us, yours are far less interesting – and ours were not that interesting to start with.
-Who cares if somebody listened to a news story on the radio, went shopping, bought a packet of corn flakes.
+Who cares if somebody listened to a news story on the radio, went shopping, bought a packet of corn flakes?
 Yawn, yawn, yawn.

 10. Banal.
 Commonplace, dull, the sort of thing you hear every day.
 This is really a continuation of “boring”.
 A lot of stories about elderly people living in squalor.
 A particularly English phenomenon.
 A lot of stories about dying relatives.
-Ok, but they better be good.
+Okay, but they better be good.
 It’s important to write about these things, but when you do you need to realise that there will be ten other people writing about the same thing, so you’d better make it very good.
 Life can be banal, but we turn to fiction to find – again –transcendence.
 This is more or less the same point that dead henry made in his “statement to the peasants”, which was so ill-received.

 11. Mush.
 Mom and Pop and kiddie all having breakfast mush and school mush and boy and girl friend mush, car and scenery mush and all starting and ending up in a nostalgic sunset mush.
 I’ve given you English kitchen squalor, now I give you American kitchen mush.
 Both equally nauseating.
 I might as well add princess and frog fairytales in here.